fanoframework/fanoframework.github.io/security/http-authentication/index.md

 For Bearer HTTP authentication, token is credential.
 It must be used in conjunction with SSL/TLS to avoid man in middle attack.
 Token may or may not be encrypted.
 If you use unencrypted JWT token, do not store sensitive data in token.

+To address when token is leaked to third party, You can combine short-lived token with short expiry time (access token) and login-lived token (refresh token).
+When access token is expired, client must get new access token from authentication server using refresh token.
+If refresh token is expired then client session is ended.
+To get new refresh token and access token, client must login again using username password.

 ### Missing Authorization header
 If your application is running behind reverse proxy, for example, with `mod_proxy_scgi` module, Apache does not pass `Authorization` header to application because of security concern.
 This will cause all middlewares above return HTTP 401 as they can not find this header.